Meet Our Instructors

 CLAY: Handbuilding & Wheel

 Saisorn Peemanao was born in Thailand and lives in Middlebury, Vermont.
-She has been a studio assistant at MSS for the past 7 years.
+Before becoming Studio Manager in 2024, she had been a studio assistant at MSS for the past 7 years.
 She began to take pottery classes in 2012, and by 2013, she became a studio assistant.
 Saisorn enjoys sharing her passion for clay with others.
 Her belief is that all can benefit by using their hands to create something special.
 In 2018, Saisorn began teaching young children’s and, ultimately, adult classes after a while.
 In addition to pottery, she practices yoga and gives Thai yoga massage.

 Jane Ploughman